Jungle23/gasp/README.md

-# gasp: Genetic Algorithm for Source Planning of irradiators
+# spga: Source Planning for irradiators with Genetic Algorithm